 Kickstarters and manufacturing can be tricky to setup and plan for.
 Have you thought through all the possibilities of what can happen with a Kickstarter campaign and manufacturing?
 There is a lot to think about and plan for, especially for most people starting a Kickstarter campaign.
 Unless you’ve designed and worked on products through cradle to cradle product development, there are a few things you should pay attention to.

-These can change between the time you get it and the time you actually order.
+Sourcing manufacturers and then thinking that their lead times won’t change can be a huge pitfall.
+Lead times can change between the time you initially sourced the manufacturer and when you place your order.
 Lead times are usually only guaranteed if you order within a certain time limit.
+Those time limits are typically 14-60 days depending on the manufacturer.
 Because of the potential long lead time between quoting and actual order time, this can cause issues.
 Quotes usually are good for 30 days and then they have to get requoted.
 This is typically because of lead times and them knowing what jobs they have over the next 30 days or so.
 If someone else brings a huge order that takes up their floor to the point of pushing back any other future orders and you didn’t have a spot in their que, then your order may end up being delayed by days or even months.

 There are multiple ways failure can occur.
 The vendor could close its doors, which happens even to the huge companies.
 Production could start and quality issues can arise.
 Management can change unexpectedly and leave you with the a useless contract.
 Companies pivot and stop offering certain services.
 Some of the issues with vendors can be mitigated by proper vendor vetting, however you can’t catch everything every time, especially if you don’t have an established relationship with the vendor.